 Walker-Hock’s Buckeyes have thrived in the classroom.
 As a team, Ohio State has earned the NSCAA College Women’s Team Academic Award nine times in the past 10 years.
 To qualify for the award, a team must have a minimum grade point average of 3.0 (on a 4.0 scale) to be eligible.
 Individually, 35 different student-athletes have garnered Big Ten Conference Distinguished Scholar laurels during Walker-Hock’s tenure to go along seven NSCAA/United Soccer Coaches Scholar All-Americans and 15 CoSIDA Academic All-District honors.

-Prior to taking over at Ohio State for the 1997 season, Walker-Hock spent two seasons at Kansas, where she started the program and compiled a 13-23-1 record in two seasons coaching a team of predominantly freshmen and sophomores.
+Prior to taking over at Ohio State for the 1997 season, Walker-Hock spent two seasons at Kansas, where she started the program.
+Her career record is 284-211-55 and she has an Ohio State record of 271-188-54.

 Walker-Hock’s coaching career began at the University of Maryland in 1992 under former U.S. Women’s National Team head coach April Heinrichs.
 In three years at Maryland, the team’s goalkeepers and defense, coached by Walker-Hock, set records for save percentage, saves, fewest goals allowed and goals-against average.
 Active in the development of youth soccer, Walker-Hock has served as a Region II Staff Coach for the U.S. Soccer Federation Olympic Development Program since the summer of 1996.
 At Maryland, she served three years as a club coach in the town of Columbia, Maryland, as well as a head coach for the Maryland State Youth Soccer Association ODP.

 Walker-Hock is a 1994 graduate of North Carolina.
 She was a member of four Tar Heel national championship teams, three ACC championship teams and lost only one match in her four-year collegiate career.
 She was the starting goalkeeper in 1989 and ended her playing career in 1991 with a career goals-against average of 0.41, allowing only 10 goals in 2,206 minutes of play.
 Walker-Hock holds a share of the NCAA tournament record with an amazing 0.00 GAA.
 She also excelled in the classroom and was named to the ACC academic honor roll three times.